Price Oracles

 • MEXC

-Each source contributes to the oracle calculation using a predefined volume-based weight, reflecting the global liquidity share of each venue for that asset.
+Each source will contribute to the oracle calculation using a predefined volume-based weight, reflecting the global liquidity share of each venue for that asset.

 Final Calculation